 SPS embraces the practice of continuous improvement and recognizes that independent audits are helpful because procedures, which need improvement, are brought to light.
 The Building Excellence Program (BEX) began in 1995 and the fourth cycle of levies were approved by Seattle voters in February 2013.
 In addition, the SPS BTA levies are also on their fourth cycle.
-SPS recognizes its responsibility to serve as responsible stewards of public funds, to use prudent management practices to ensure the investment of over \$1.5 billion of levy funds is effectively managed.
+SPS recognizes its responsibility to serve as responsible stewards of public Revised 3/28/2019 Page 13 of 16 funds, to use prudent management practices to ensure the investment of over \$1.5 billion of levy funds is effectively managed.
 Accordingly, SPS continues to hone its procedures and processes as findings are identified by the audits.